Deadline to apply: June 10, 2025

 • Priority will be given to proposals taking place within the Arab world.

-• Institutions, registered associations or companies, are not eligible to apply.
+• Institutions and organizations, registered associations or companies, are not eligible to apply.

 Process

-• All groups of applicants, whether selected or not, receive a response to their applications by mid-June, 2024.
+• All groups of applicants, whether selected or not, will receive a response to their applications by mid-July 2025.

-• Shortlisted groups will be invited for an online conversation to elaborate on their application before a final selection is made.
+• Shortlisted groups will be invited for an online conversation to elaborate on their application between July 7 and 9, before a final selection is made.

 • Due to the high volume of applications and the confidentiality of the selection process, Mophradat cannot provide individual feedback explaining the reason an application was not selected.

-• Upon selection, an agreement will be signed between the recipient and Mophradat.
+• Upon selection, an agreement will be signed between the recipients and Mophradat.

-• Project participants will be asked to commit to participate in a reporting interview at the end of their project to let us know what happened, help us understand their experience of the project, and how it fulfilled (or not) the overall objective of the program.
+• Participant groups will be asked to commit to participate in an interview at the end of their project to let us know what happened, help us understand their experience of the project, and how it fulfilled (or not) the overall objective of the program.

 Suggested Readings

-For some tools for working together and insights on collaborating, you can read our publication Read the Room #3: Self Organizations: Tips & Tricks for Working Together by Daniel O’Connell, Jenifer Evans, and Kystel Khoury, 2022.
-This collaborative booklet is based on interviews with previous participants to the program and their experiences that may benefit future self-organizers.
+For some tools for working together and insights on collaborating, you can read our publication Read the Room #3: Self Organizations: Tips & Tricks for Working Together by Daniel O’Connell, Jenifer Evans, and Krystel Khoury, 2022 as well as Read the Room #3 Supplement: This Is How We Work Together by Carine Doumit published in 2024.
+This collaborative booklet and its supplement are based on interviews with previous participants to the program and their experiences that may benefit future self-organizers.

 FAQs